 What our Declaration of Independence lesson plan includes

 Lesson Objectives and Overview: Declaration of Independence identifies the meaning of the document and interprets different parts of it, including the preamble.
+Students will also learn about the many grievances that the colonists had against Great Britain and King George III.
 This lesson is for students in 4th grade, 5th grade, and 6th grade.

 Every lesson plan provides you with a classroom procedure page that outlines a step-by-step guide to follow.
 You do not have to follow the guide exactly.
 The guide helps you organize the lesson and details when to hand out worksheets.
 It also lists information in the orange box that you might find useful.
 You will find the lesson objectives, state standards, and number of class sessions the lesson should take to complete in this area.
 In addition, it describes the supplies you will need as well as what and how you need to prepare beforehand.
 For this lesson, the supplies you will need are scissors, glue, construction paper, highlighters, full copies of the Declaration of Independence or a way for students to access it, colored pencils, and the handouts.
 In order to prepare for this lesson ahead of time, you can gather the supplies, and copy the handouts.